 What are the key features of these studio stands?

-- Stylish steel column to support up to 30 lbs for quality stereo sound
+- Stylish steel column to support up to 30 lbs weight capacity for quality stereo sound

 - Flexible side clamping on the top plate – width from 5.5 to 11 inches

 - Adjustable height – from 26.5” to 47”

 - Screw-in rubber feet facilitate great isolation on carpet or solid floor

 - The top plate can rotate 180 degrees and tilt up to 10 degrees

 Best for: PA systems, club environments, a broad selection of studio monitors including JBL, KEF, Klipsch, Sony, Yamaha, Pioneer, and beyond.

 Mounting Dream MD5401 height-adjustable speaker stands raise the bar for durability.
 The model has an extendable tube (35.5” to 48”) with 11 lbs capacity per stand.

 - Various attachment options catering to specific speakers: adapter bar for horizontal holes, vertical hole/keyhole, as well as a round holder for wooden speakers

 - Heavy-duty cast iron, black finished steel (supports heavier monitors weighing up to 11lbs/5kg per column)